-On October 2, 2018, the Company received notification from NASDAQ advising the Company that as of October 1, 2018, the Company did not maintain stockholders' equity of \$2.5 million, nor does not meet the alternatives of market value of listed securities or net income from continuing operations, and therefore is not in compliance with the stockholders' equity listing rule (the "Listing Rule").
-On December 7, 2018, the Company received a notice from NASDAQ advising that the Company had been granted an extension of time to regain compliance with the shareholders' equity requirement until March 31, 2019.
+On October 2, 2018, the Company received notification from NASDAQ advising the Company that as of October 1, 2018, the Company did not maintain stockholders' equity of \$2.5 million, nor did it meet the alternatives of market value of listed securities or net income from continuing operations, and therefore was not in compliance with the stockholders' equity listing standard (the "Listing Standard").
+On December 7, 2018, the Company received a notice from NASDAQ advising that the Company had been granted an extension of time to regain compliance with the shareholders' equity standard until March 31, 2019.
 Therefore, the Company's Board of Directors decided to commence a right offering.